brannondorsey/whonow/README.md

 - `<rule>`: One of three rules
 	- `(n)time[s]`: The number of times the DNS server should reply with the previous IP address.
 Accepts both plural and singular strings (e.g. `1time, 3times, 5000times`)
 	- `forever`: Respond with the previous IP address forever.
-	- `repeat`: Repeat the entire set of rules starting from the begining.
+	- `repeat`: Repeat the entire set of rules starting from the beginning.
-- `[uuid/random-string]`: A random string to keep DNS Rebind attacks against the same IP addresses seperate from eachother.
+- `[uuid/random-string]`: A random string to keep DNS Rebind attacks against the same IP addresses separate from each other.
 See [Gotchas](#gotchas) for more info.
 - `example.com`: A domain name you have pointing to a `whonow` nameserver, like the publicly available `rebind.network` `whonow` instance.

 Rules can be chained together to form complex response behavior.